All-Butter Tea Cake Cookies

 You can make this a few days in advance, too, but plan to take your dough out of the refrigerator 30(ish) minutes before you want to roll it because it’ll be hard as a rock.
 And while that’s good, it makes the dough almost impossible to roll.
 Let it warm up just a little bit at room temperature before rolling, then follow the instructions in the recipe card below.

-I recently shared my recipe for Easy Sugar Cookie Icing to help you out.
+This Easy Sugar Cookie Icing is what I make to decorate tea cakes with.
 It pairs perfectly with Tea Cakes because the icing is very sweet, and the cookies aren’t.

-Make a batch… and share ’em!
+- Make a batch… and share ’em!
 My family has made these simple sugar cookies for years and shared them at Christmastime and July 4th.
+(You could also make these Fourth of July Sugar Cookies if you want something specific for Independence Day.)

 Ready to make these beauties?
 They’re easier than you think!